Make Kindness Cards

 - Get your creative juices flowing and make a greeting card with your own personal message.
 You can buy store-bought cards or let your imagination run wild and create them from scratch with construction or decorative paper, markers, stickers and more!

-- Cultivate compassion by making cards with your family, kids or grandkids, or invite your adult friends or work colleagues over for a “Card Party” and make lots of Kindness Cards for Kids!
+- Cultivate compassion by making cards with your family, kids or grandkids, or invite your adult friends or work colleagues over for a “Card Party” and make lots of Kindness Cards!

 - Keep in mind these cards are meant to bring a smile to a child’s face and even a bit of laughter to the entire family.
 Light humor is encouraged, such as a riddle or family-friendly joke.